Parallel-NetCDF/PnetCDF-Python/docs/source/api/file_api.rst

     inq_buff_usage, inq_buff_size, inq_num_rec_vars, inq_num_fix_vars, inq_striping,
     inq_recsize, inq_version, inq_info, inq_header_size, inq_put_size, inq_header_extent,
     inq_nreqs
-   :undoc-members:
+   :exclude-members: indep_mode, path

    .. attribute:: dimensions

-    The dimensions dictionary maps the names of dimensions defined for the file to instances of the `Dimension` class.
+    The dimensions dictionary maps the names of dimensions defined for the file to instances of the ``Dimension`` class.

    .. attribute:: variables

-    The variables dictionary maps the names of variables defined for this file to instances of the Variable class.
+    The variables dictionary maps the names of variables defined for this file to instances of the ``Variable`` class.

+   .. attribute:: file_format

+    The file format in string of the netCDF file.
+Possible values include: "CLASSIC", "CDF2", "64BIT_OFFSET", "64BIT", "CDF5", "64BIT_DATA", "NETCDF4" and "BP"